 BCBSM and BCN conduct business primarily within the state of Michigan.
 A significant portion of the Company's customer base is concentrated in companies that are part of the automobile manufacturing industry.
-Receivables from the significant customers in this industry are \$56 and \$53 at December 31, 2023 and 2022, respectively.
+Receivables from the significant customers in this industry are \$58 and \$56 at December 31, 2024 and 2023, respectively.
 These receivables primarily represent reimbursable claims and administrative fees for services provided to them as part of their administrative service contract arrangements with the Company.
-Reimbursable claims paid under these arrangements totaled \$1,652 and \$1,621 for the years ended December 31, 2023 and 2022, respectively.
-Administrative fee revenue from these customers was \$198 and \$189 for the years ended December 31, 2023 and 2022, respectively.
+Reimbursable claims paid under these arrangements totaled \$1,781 and \$1,652 for the years ended December 31, 2024 and 2023, respectively.
+Administrative fee revenue from these customers was \$196 and \$198 for the years ended December 31, 2024 and 2023, respectively.

-The Company held cash advances from these customers of \$6 and \$0 at December 31, 2023 and 2022, respectively, to partially offset these receivables.
+The Company held cash advances from these customers of \$34 and \$6 at December 31, 2024 and 2023, respectively, to partially offset these receivables.
 Under an administrative service contract arrangement, the group sponsor retains the primary financial responsibility for the underwriting risk of their employees.
-The Company retains an element of credit risk to providers in the event reimbursement is not received from the plan sponsor, accordingly, the Company has recorded a liability for IBNR and a related receivable in the amount of \$286 and \$299 at December 31, 2023 and 2022, respectively.
+The Company retains an element of credit risk to providers in the event reimbursement is not received from the plan sponsor, accordingly, the Company has recorded a liability for IBNR and a related receivable in the amount of \$355 and \$286 at December 31, 2024 and 2023, respectively.

-In addition, the Company holds investments in these customers' stock, corporate bonds, and medium-term notes with a total fair value of \$62 and \$83 at December 31, 2023 and 2022, respectively.
+In addition, the Company holds investments in these customers' stock, corporate bonds, and medium-term notes with a total fair value of \$57 and \$62 at December 31, 2024 and 2023, respectively.

 Effective March 31, 2023, Star entered into an ADC reinsurance contract with WSIC.
 WSIC in turn reinsurance the risk to Premia, a third party reinsurer.
-As part of the reinsurance contract WSIC has recorded a receivable related reinsurance recoverable of \$500 and a liability related to funds held related to reinsurance contract of \$524.
+As part of the reinsurance contract WSIC has recorded a receivable related reinsurance recoverable of \$500 and \$500 at December 31, 2024 and 2023, respectively, and a liability related to funds held related to reinsurance contract of \$549 and \$524 at December 31, 2024 and 2023, respectively.

-At December 31, 2023, approximately 15% of the Company's employees are represented by a union.
+Approximately 14% and 15% of the Company's employees are represented by a union as of December 31, 2024 and 2023, respectively.
 The existing union agreements will expire on May 1, 2027.